Fazil (film)

-Fazil is a 1928 American silent drama film directed by Howard Hawks and written by Philip Klein and Seton I. Miller.
+Fazil is a 1928 American synchronized sound drama film directed by Howard Hawks and written by Philip Klein and Seton I. Miller.
 The film stars Charles Farrell, Greta Nissen, John Boles, Mae Busch, Tyler Brooke and John T. Murray.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.
 The film was released on June 4, 1928, by Fox Film Corporation.